 How to Keep Your Tankless Water Heater at Peak Performance

 Have you recently installed a tankless water heater or looking into getting one?
-You may now be asking yourself, what do I need to do now or what are the maintenance requirements with this unit?
+You may now be asking yourself, what do I need to do now or what are the water heater maintenance requirements with this unit?

 With today’s high energy cost and inflating utility bills several people are choosing to go with a high efficient tankless water heater, even with the higher cost of installation.
 Today’s tankless water heaters achieve an amazing 97% thermal efficiency which greatly outperforms the old storage water heat.